socratesjnr/wrangle-and-analyze-data/README.md

 # Wrangle-and-Analyze-Data-With-Python
-In this project, I gathered data from a variety of sources and in a variety formats, assesed its quality and tidiness, then cleaned it.
+In this project, I gathered data from a variety of sources and in a variety formats, assessed its quality and tidiness, then cleaned it.
 This is called data wrangling.

 The dataset that I wrangled ( analyzed and visualized) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc.